 This notice is published according to Section 182(d) of the WIOA, Prompt Allotment of Funds.
 ETA developed the formula to distribute funds geographically by state service area, based on each state service area's relative share of persons eligible for the program.
 The formula's original methodology is described in the Federal Register notice 64 FR 27390, May 19, 1999.
 That information is accessible at https://www.federalregister.gov/.
 In PY 2018, ETA incorporated two modifications to the allotment formula to provide more accurate estimates of each state service area's relative share of persons eligible for the program.
 The formula also used updated data from each of the four data files serving as the basis of the formula since 1999.
 The revised formula methodology is described in the Federal Register notice 83 FR 32151, July 11, 2018.

-Beginning in PY 2021, ETA is making two modifications to the allotment formula.
-These modifications will improve the formula's accuracy in terms of estimating the true NFJP-eligible population in state service areas, and one of the modifications is necessitated by a recent statutory change to the NFJP eligibility criteria, which Congress enacted in the FY 2021 appropriation.
+Two modifications were incorporated into the formula for PY 2021.
+These modifications improve the formula's accuracy in terms of estimating the true NFJP-eligible population in state service areas, and one of the modifications is necessitated by a recent statutory change to the NFJP eligibility criteria, which Congress enacted in the FY 2021 appropriation.
 Section II includes further explanation of these modifications.
-This Notice includes the following sections:

-The Department is announcing preliminary PY 2021 allotments for the National Farmworker Jobs Program (NFJP).
-This notice provides information on the amount of funds available during PY 2021 to state service areas awarded grants through Funding Opportunity Announcement FOA-ETA-20-08 for the NFJP Career Services and Training grants and Housing grants.
+The Department is announcing the final PY 2021 allotments for the National Farmworker Jobs Program (NFJP).
+This notice provides information on the amount of funds available during PY 2021 to state service areas awarded grants through Funding Opportunity Announcements FOA-ETA-20-08 and FOA-ETA-20-08-A for the NFJP Career Services and Training grants and Housing grants.
 Funds to implement NFJP are appropriated in the Act.
-In appropriating these funds, Congress provided $87,083,000 for formula grants (of which $86,946,000 was allotted after $137,000 was set aside for program integrity), $6,256,000 for migrant and seasonal farmworker housing (of which not less than 70 percent shall be for permanent housing), and another $557,000 was set aside for discretionary purposes.
-Included below is the table listing the preliminary PY 2021 allotments for the NFJP Career Services and Training grants.
+In appropriating these funds, Congress provided $87,083,000 for formula grants (of which $86,946,000 was allotted after $137,000 was set aside for program integrity), $6,256,000 for migrant and seasonal farmworker housing (of which not less than 70 percent shall be for permanent housing), and another $557,000 for discretionary purposes.
+Included below is the table listing the PY 2021 allotments for the NFJP Career Services and Training grants.
 Individual grants are awarded for Housing as a result of the grants competition and are further distributed according to language in the appropriations law requiring that of the total amount available, not less than 70 percent shall be allocated to permanent housing activities, leaving not more than 30 percent to temporary housing activities.

 II.
 Description of Data Files and Review of PY 2021 Modifications to the Allotment Formula